 H: How do you mean?

-J: Ok, so, we were certainly around that activity, you know, had lots of friends in the Bay Area who were very serious activists, we played at a demonstration at Columbia University in May 1968, but we kinda came at it differently.
+J: Ok, so, we were certainly around that activity, you know, had lots of friends in the Bay Area who were very serious activists, we played at an anti-war demonstration at Columbia University in May 1968, but we kinda came at it differently.
 We were very serious too, but about music and cultivating a peaceful scene rather than about marching. [sings] Woah-oh, what I want to know is are you kind?* Ya dig?

 (*–Robert Hunter, from Uncle John’s Band)